-- 1. For initial lease up, TCB will contact applicants approximately 90 days prior to unit availability to schedule attendance at a mandatory pre-application orientation.
-This preapplication orientation will be conducted by TCB staff in order to obtain initial information and authorization for information verification, and to complete the pre-application card. - 2.
-Upon unit turnover, the pre-application orientation will be scheduled approximately 30 days prior to unit availability. - 3.
-When completing the pre-application card, applicants must provide SSN for all family members or, for any household member without a SSN, certify that no SSN is assigned.
-Applicants must also submit proof of citizenship or eligible immigrant status, and the name, address, and telephone numbers of current and former landlords.
+1. TCB will contact applicants within 120 days prior to unit availability to scheduleattendance at a mandatory pre-application orientation.
+This pre-application orientation will beOakwood ShoresTenant Selection Planrev.
+5.18.2021Page 10 conducted by TCB staff in order to obtain initial information and authorization for information verification, and to complete the pre-application card.

+2. Upon unit turnover, the pre-application orientation will be scheduled approximately 30 days prior to unit availability.

+3. When completing the pre-application card, applicants must provide SSN for all family members or, for any household member without a SSN, certify that no SSN is assigned.
+Applicants must also submit proof of citizenship or eligible immigrant status.
 Failure to provide this information will result in delay of application processing and possible rejection of the application.